Giving Your Dog Chemotherapy at Home, Safely

 Have to give your dog chemotherapy at home?
 Dr. Susan Ettinger, DVM, Dip.
 ACVIM (Oncology) has tips to keep you and your loved ones safe.

-I get a lot of questions about how to be safe around chemo drugs administered at home (for example, during metronomic chemotherapy).
-Here are some of the most frequently asked questions, and my answers:
+I get a lot of questions about how to give your dog chemotherapy at home, safely (for example, during metronomic chemotherapy).
+In this article, I’m going to go over my answer for some of the most frequently asked questions.